|Nutrition Facts (per serving)|

 |Total Fat 4g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Here's our latest and favorite gluten-free (and dairy-free) bread recipe.
-This gluten-free bread has a terrific springiness and is neither too dry or too wet.
+This gluten-free bread has a terrific springiness and is neither too dry nor too wet.
 And, it has a wonderful yeasty flavor and calls for simple ingredients that are easy to find.

-It's highly recommended that you use a good kitchen scale to weigh ingredients, don't substitute with other gluten-free ingredients and use an instant read digital thermometer to know when your bread is done.
+It's highly recommended that you use a good kitchen scale to weigh ingredients.
+And don't substitute with other gluten-free ingredients.
+Be sure to use an instant-read digital thermometer to know when your bread is done.
 And if you have a good stand mixer that helps too.